rfm-code-dev/DB-Reborn/README.md

 # DB Reborn

-### A tool to convert DragonBones JSON (v3.3) to Spine JSON for the Defold Game Engine.
+### A tool to convert DragonBones JSON (v3.3) to Spine JSON for use in Game Animations.

 ## Introduction